orgmenta-chris/orgmenta/readme.md

 - types must start with 'Type' (uppercase T)
 - react-specific utility functions that perform an action must start with 'Execute' (uppercase E)
 - react-specific utility objects that have a method must start with 'Utility' (uppercase U)
+- General syncronous functions must start with 'do' (lowercase).
+See crypto.tsx for examples.
+- General async functions must start with 'async' (lowercase).
+See crypto.tsx for examples.

 ## Module Structure